holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/00_maps_and_lists/lesson_plan.md

 ## Essential Questions

 - Why are maps, sets, and lists such powerful datastructures?
 - What situations lend themselves to the use of these datastructures?

 ## Lesson Plan

 - Refresher
-    -
-- Maps
-- Sets
-- Lists
-- Places with maps
+    - What does "the perfect setup" look like
+        - shell, vscode, and ChatGPT open
+    - Show someone's homework on git
+    - Discuss both the homework and git
-    - JSON
+- New unit!
-        - Go through various API calls
-            - Show maps and lists in AWS call
+    - Data Structures: maps (dicts), sets, and lists
+- What do you remember about these?
+    - It's in Grok
+- Philosophy:
+    - Only need these three data structures
-    - Functions are similar to maps
+    - Lists are ordered
-        - vargs
+    - Sets are existence
-        - kwargs
+    - Dictionaries are relationships
-    -
+    - All you need!
-- Real life examples of each
+- Go through real life examples
-    - Maps
-        - Phone book
-        - School database
+    - School database -> dict
-    - Sets
+    - Birth order of family -> list
-        - Books a library has
+    - Books a library has -> set
-        - People "in da club"
+    - People waiting outside "da club" -> list
-    - Lists
-        - People not "in da club"
+    - People inside "da club" -> set
-        - Birth order
-- Layering
-    - Maps to a set
-        - Class rosters
-    - Maps to a list
-- When one becomes another
-    - List of all presidents or set of all presidents?
-    - Map of things to buy or set of things to buy?
-- Simple problems together
-    - Name to age map
-        - What if same person is in map twice
-    - Phone book
-        - Who even has heard of phone books?
+    - Search engine -> dict
-    - Words in a sentence
+- Do one example of each in Python
+- Hand out worksheet and let do it for 10 minutes in pairs
+    - Discuss when come back

 ## Homework

-- Real life maps/sets/lists
+- TIL entry about syntax/purpose of each data structure